envs-net/help/docs/help.md

 example: `chsh -s $(which bash)` or `chsh -s /bin/bash`

+### default byobu-session
+familiar with tmux, continue as normal, but with ctrl-a instead of ctrl-b<br>
+if you don't want to this happen by default when you log in, run byobu-disable.<br>

+`man byobu` for more info.

+press shift-f1 for a full list of keybinds<br>
+f2 creates a new tab<br>
+f3 and f4 move you between tabs<br>
+f6 disconnects and leaves everything running<br>
+shift-f12 disable/enable byobu f-key bindings

 ## # timezone
 The timezone by default on the server is UTC.